The Bankrate promise

 Having a dedicated business credit card can make your life easier in so many ways.
 Not only can you keep business purchases separate from personal spending and simplify your finances for tax purposes, but you can also earn rewards for your business-related purchases and enjoy the perks and benefits that come with them.

-Some business credit cards waive foreign transaction fees, which means you can use them to make purchases outside the United States without paying extra.
-If you’re planning to travel abroad in the future and want a business credit card that will let you make overseas purchases without an additional charge, keep reading to learn about the top options available to you.
+Some business credit cards also waive foreign transaction fees, which means you can use them to make purchases outside the United States without paying added fees for the privilege.
+If you’re planning to travel abroad in the future and you want a business credit card that will let you spend without an additional charge, read on to find out the best options available right now.

 - Best for flexible travel rewards: Ink Business Preferred® Credit Card

-- Best for earning cash back: Capital One® Spark® Cash for Business
+- Best for earning cash back: Capital One Spark Cash Plus

-- Best for frequent flyers: CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®
+- Best for frequent flyers: CitiBusiness® / AAdvantage® Platinum Select® Mastercard®

 - Best for travel perks: The Business Platinum Card® from American Express